openvinotoolkit/datumaro/docs/user_manual.md

 .sr, .ras, .exr, .hdr, .pic, .pbm, .pgm, .ppm, .pxm, .pnm
 ```

-Once there is a `Dataset` instance, it's items can be split into subsets,
+Once there is a `Dataset` instance, its items can be split into subsets,
 renamed, filtered, joined with annotations, exported in various formats etc.

 To use a video as an input, one should either create a [plugin](#extending),